Skip to content

 Types

-Types or Goal types are properties that define a goal, and can be used to identify different categories of work.
-Available only in Essentials and Enterprise+ tiers, types can be applied to plans, objectives, projects, actions, and measures.
+Types or Goal types are properties that define an element, and can be used to identify different categories of work.
+Types can be applied to plans, objectives, projects, actions, and measures.

 Example: Strategic, operational, financial KPI, mergers and acquisitions, leading or lagging indicator, and so on.